Semantic versioning

 Explains how to configure semantic versioning in the Optimizely Content Definitions API.

-You can also turn on semantic versioning per content type by initially specifying a version in the definitions manifest on the content type.
+You can also turn on semantic versioning per content type by specifying a version in the definitions manifest on the content type.

 The create content type and manifest import

-endpoints have two parameters that also control what types of upgrades or downgrades are allowed in addition to the version you specify on the content type.
+endpoints have two parameters that also control what upgrades or downgrades are allowed in addition to the version you specify on the content type.
 See Allowed Upgrades and Allowed Downgrades and Force below in this topic.

 Configure